leonawicz/tabr/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

 Before filing a feature request, please consider if it fits the scope of the package, conforms to package syntax rules, and is of general utility to other users.
-A couple common reasons feature requests may be decline:
+A couple common reasons feature requests may be declined:

 1. Do you want to alter `tabr` music notation syntax?